The Order of Affection

 When he’d cracked the last nut into a bag, my father re-emerged to turn the key, carry the spent shells out to the trash and walk back into the kitchen to flush out what was hiding under his fingernails.
 Afterwards, he’d wipe down the doorknobs with a towel that would later have to be laundered.

 Back when the call came, I bitterly accused my husband of lying.
 I feared the reverberation of his words would never stop.
 I paced the room, trying to conjure the last time I saw Dean.
-My eyes searched for objects that were still real, still as I remembered them seconds earlier while my brain mined my brother’s final visit to my house, moving between the kitchen and the front door.
+My eyes searched for objects that were still real, still as I remembered them seconds earlier.
+At the same time, my brain was desperate to mine a picture of my brother’s final visit to my house, shifting without certainty between the kitchen and the front door.
 But a parting look or last word escaped me.
-What did play in my mind was a clip of my brother at sixteen in our childhood kitchen slipping a hot dog from the pack and then eating it raw; my brother cracking an egg into a glass of vanilla milk to grow muscles up and down his bony arms; my mother pressing a spatula to his daily consumption of grilled cheese and

 In spite of our close quarters, we hadn’t grown as close as we might have.
 Over time I sensed this as fallout from parents worn down and made silent by anger and disappointment.
 Later when Dean left for college it was as if the tired rubber band holding us together finally snapped.
 I didn’t see him much after that.